-What are the basics of Charlotte Mason education?
+Who is Charlotte Mason and what are the basics of her education?

 Charlotte Mason was a British educator, who, in the late-nineteenth century, published books on education that were both down-to-earth and practical.
 Her book, “Home Education,” was innovative and influential to other educators of the time.